eh3rrera/ocpj8-notes/03-Generics-and-Collections/1-Create-and-use-a-generic-class.md

 l.add(new Dog());
 l.add(new Cat());
 ````
 However, to get elements from the list, you must cast the result to *Object*, since the elements could be of any type that is either an *Animal* or a superclass, but it is not possible to know exactly which.
-The only thing you know for sure, is that any class is a subclass of *Object*:
+The only thing you know for sure is that any class is a subclass of *Object*:
 ````java
 List<? super Animal> l = new ArrayList<>();
 for(Object o : l){